mattyoung101/tamara/README.md

 TaMaRa is compiled against a specific version of Yosys, which is linked as a Git submodule in the `lib` directory.
 It can only be guaranteed that it will compile against the specific version in the `lib` directory.

-TODO: tie it to an upstream Yosys release version, not the lib dir?

 When a new version of the Yosys submodule is pushed, use this to update it: